quangbui04/Football-Player-Comparison/README.md

 # Football Player Comparison and Recommendation Web App

 Welcome to the Football Player Comparison and Recommendation Web App!
 This project leverages the power of machine learning, GPT-3.5, Flask, Python, Pandas, scikit-learn, and Plotly to provide an interactive platform for comparing and analyzing football players.
+The website is hosted [here](http://quangbui04.pythonanywhere.com/results).

 ## Features